 Denver sewing enthusiasts can find programs at one community and one technical college, which are described below.
 Along with a summary of the program options and learning outcomes, the following resource includes a comparison table with essential school information, such as the cost of attendance.

 - Students can also take an introductory sewing class at Arapahoe Community College, which is another affordable option for students who need to brush up on their sewing skills.
 The college is located 11.5 miles from the city's downtown.

-- Students who are looking for a certificate program in sewing can study at Emily Griffith Technical College, which is the smallest school on this list.
-This school is conveniently located less than one mile from downtown Denver.
+- Students who are looking for additional programs in sewing can study at Emily Griffith Technical College.
+This school is less than one mile from downtown Denver.

 Arapahoe Community College

 Students at this school can enroll in continuing education courses for personal enhancement.
 In addition to sewing classes, Arapahoe offers drawing, painting and pottery courses.
 These non-credit classes provide students with more affordable rates.

 Sewing for Beginners or as a Refresher Class

 This class teaches students how to use their sewing machine.
 It can function as an introductory class for students who have no experience or act as a refresher course for students who would like to polish any forgotten sewing skills.
 Students learn how to complete easy sewing projects with help from a teacher.
 There's also instruction on how to select a pattern and choose the right materials for projects.